Aino Eeronheimo is a ceramic artist and visual art teacher (MA). She is working at Studio Savea in Roihupelto Art Block, Helsinki Finland.

-In the latter part of the 80’s I focused on metal graphics.
-The career took off promisingly until my home was destroyed in a fire in 1992.
+In the latter part of the 80’s she was focusing on metal graphics.
+The career took off promisingly until her home was destroyed in a fire in 1992.
 The printing press rusted from the extinguishing water and all the prints at home burned.
-The same autumn, I started my art education studies at the University of Lapland in Rovaniemi.
-After graduating MA, I worked as an visual art teacher at Muurola Comprehensive School and Gymnasium in Rovaniemi for 18 years.
-I resigned her job in 2016 and graduated from Axxell, Espoo as a ceramic artisan 2017.
-Since then I have focused on ceramics and artistic creation.
-I founded a company and online store Ainonia in October 2019.
+The same autumn, she started her visual art teacher studies at the University of Lapland in Rovaniemi.

 After graduating her MA, she worked as an art teacher in Rovaniemi for 18 years.
 In 2015–2017, she studied at Axxell, Espoo and graduated as a ceramic artisan.
 She has been working as a full time artist since 2019 and has focused on ceramics and artistic creation in her own company Ainonia.

 Aino Eeronheimo’s sculptures feature the heroes of fantasy stories that convey the joy, freedom and mystery experienced in nature.
 Each art piece has a character of its own; it may be delicately modelled with fingertips or roughly outlined with the chain saw.
 Nature offers Aino a resting place and the source of inner strength.
 In nature she can find the door to the world of fantasy.
 Even adults have the right to fly on the wings of their imagination and live as their genuine selves.
 Eeronheimo uses art to highlight and protect the rights of one’s inner child.